Let Me Talk: Critical reception

+together with cleverly programmed synthesizer funk, as in Talk, the result is overwhelming.
+It also contains one of the few lyrics on the album that really communicates something beyond the catchwords “love." “space" and “vibrations": "We’re all the same, with different names/Will you play your role, just as you’re told?"

-Nelson George of Musician proclaimed "Let Me Talk is in the tradition of distinctive singles like Shining Star, Serpentine Fire and Getaway.
+”Nelson George of Musician proclaimed "Let Me Talk is in the tradition of distinctive singles like Shining Star, Serpentine Fire and Getaway.
 Opening with a swirl of Larry Dunn's synthesizer and Al McKay's chucky rhythm guitar, it shifts effortlessly between two grooves while presenting an aggressive lyric filled with references to inflation, Arab oil and the psuedo-chic (trying to find excitement in the labels that you wear) articulated by Maurice White's husky baritone.
-Billboard stated "EWF's latest is its most rock-oriented release to date with a clipped lead vocal and a steady, rhythmic beat alternating choruses with the more fulsome melodious sound usually connected with the group".
-Paul Willistein of The Morning Call called Let Me Talk an "enjoyable, though sometimes preachy tune, calling for universal brotherhood".
+Gary Bradford of The Pittsburgh Press called the song "searing funk".
 David Hepworth of Smash Hits exclaimed "Earth, Wind & Fire come over like a warm breeze of simple pleasure, spraying their champagne jazz all over the place and grabbing your heart feet first.
 This, I have decided, is because there isn't a manjack in that band who isn't hopelessly in love with the sound his instrument makes.
 More power to them."
+Paul Willistein of The Morning Call called the song an "enjoyable, though sometimes preachy tune, calling for universal brotherhood".
+What's more Patrick MacDonald of the Seattle Times described Let Me Talk as a "good tune".

 "Let Me Talk" also received an honourable mention from NME in their top singles list of 1980.